 Let me use the company Thermovision.ca as an example.

 Most important is to find the look you want, but if you like the look of something in both lines, here are the differences between them.
 Do I recommend one over the other?
-I like things that last longer, but your budjet may dictate otherwise.
+I like things that last longer, but your budget may dictate otherwise.
 Real wood is expensive, but properly maintained can last 50 years.
-The 2 year warranty for Polyester and 5 year warranty for Polymer says a lot about durability.
+5 and 10 year warranties are common for these new plasticized doors.